SAKETH1111/FrontEnd/Namaste React/Exploring the world/ReadMe.md

    If there is origin miss match .
 CORS error will come. because of the origin miss match.
    Allow cors origin

+As we are getting the data from the API, We can introduce spining loader untill the data becomes available.
+We use Shimmer UI- it shows fake page untill the UI gets loaded.